Top 5 Privacy Risks Everyone Should Know About

 Scams –

-The more of our data is out there, the easier it is for scam artists to trick us or our family members into falling for scams that result in loss of money or other sensitive information.
-Privacy regulations help prevent our data from being recklessly shared in ways that result in it ending up in the hands of scammers.
+The more of our data is out there, the easier it is for scam artists to trick our family members or us into falling for scams that result in the loss of money or other sensitive information.
+Privacy regulations help prevent our data from being recklessly shared in ways that end up in scammers' hands.

 Hacking –